Frequently Asked Questions

 Since 1998, GHS has administered the Georgia Historical Marker Program for the state of Georgia using a silver-on-black plaque design with the Society’s seal at the top (see photo above).
-Approximately 250 of these markers exist across the state at this time and these markers are the property of the Georgia Historical Society.
+Nearly 300 of these markers exist across the state at this time and these markers are the property of the Georgia Historical Society.

 Prior to 1998, the Georgia Historical Marker Program was administered by the Georgia Department of Natural Resources and the Georgia Historical Commission before that.
 These markers are typically green and have the seal of the state of Georgia at the top (see photo right).
-In cooperation with DNR, the custodian of the state owned historical markers, GHS is now taking the lead on the maintenance and repair of state historical markers put up prior to 1998.
+In cooperation with DNR, GHS is now taking the lead on the maintenance and repair of state historical markers put up prior to 1998.

 Are all historical markers in Georgia part of the Georgia Historical Marker Program?

 No. A number of local groups throughout Georgia including local governments, civic groups, clubs, and historical societies have erected markers independently.
 These markers are not maintained by GHS.
-Generally, the entity responsible for the marker is noted in the marker text.
+Generally, the entity responsible for the marker is noted in the marker text or on the marker’s seal.
 If you have a question about whether or not a specific marker is within the state program, please contact us for more information.

 I need to report a damaged or missing marker.
 Who do I contact?

 If possible, try to determine who erected the marker.
 This information is usually at the bottom of the marker plaque.
 To report missing or damaged markers within the statewide program, please use the form found here to let us know about their condition.
 If you are unsure about whether or not it is a state marker, we will be glad to help identify the marker.
-Please contact Sheila Boone at email@example.com or 912.651.2125 ext.
-131 for more information.
+Please contact the Marker and Outreach Coordinator at 912.651.2125 ext.
+122 for more information.

 But I still have questions!

 No problem!
-For questions about the marker application process and existing marker questions, contact Sheila Boone at 912.651.2125 ext.
-131 or via email.
+For questions about the marker application process or about existing markers, contact the Marker and Outreach Coordinator at email@example.com or 912.651.2125 ext.
+122.